OWNED BY TEXAS-BASED WASTE CONNECTIONS

 NYSDEC claims it is using the “best available science” when it comes to testing for PFAS at the Dunn Landfill in Rensselaer

-We suspect high concentrations in the landfill leachate, which goes directly into the Hudson river and could threaten the drinking water of downstream communities.
+High concentrations of PFAS have been detected in the landfill leachate, which goes directly into the Hudson river and could threaten the drinking water of downstream communities.